DPDK/dpdk/doc/guides/sample_app_ug/netmap_compatibility.rst

 *   Changing the system calls to use their compat_netmap library counterparts

-*   Adding further Intel® DPDK initialization code
+*   Adding further DPDK initialization code

 Since the compat_netmap functions have the same signature as the usual libc calls, the change is in most cases trivial.

-The usual Intel® DPDK initialization code involving rte_eal_init() and rte_eal_pci_probe() has to be added to the Netmap application in the same way it is used in all other Intel® DPDK sample applications.
+The usual DPDK initialization code involving rte_eal_init() and rte_eal_pci_probe() has to be added to the Netmap application in the same way it is used in all other DPDK sample applications.
-Please refer to the *Intel® DPDK Programmer's Guide* - Rel 1.4 EAR and example source code for details about initialization.
+Please refer to the *DPDK Programmer's Guide* - Rel 1.4 EAR and example source code for details about initialization.

-In addition of the regular Intel® DPDK initialization code, the ported application needs to call initialization functions for the compat_netmap library, namely rte_netmap_init() and rte_netmap_init_port().
+In addition of the regular DPDK initialization code, the ported application needs to call initialization functions for the compat_netmap library, namely rte_netmap_init() and rte_netmap_init_port().